Gabriel Zucman: Career

 After finishing his studies, Zucman worked for a year as a postdoctoral scholar at the University of California at Berkeley (UC Berkeley) before accepting a position as assistant professor of economics at the London School of Economics (LSE) and the same position at UC Berkeley, being currently on leave from LSE.
 Moreover, Zucman has worked as co-director of the World Wealth and Income Database (WID), a database aiming at the provision of access to extensive data series on the world distribution of income and wealth, since 2015.

 Besides his research and teaching activities, Zucman has refereed for several economic journals, including the Quarterly Journal of Economics, the Review of Economic Studies, Econometrica, and the Journal of Political Economy.
 He also co–founded and acted as editor–in–chief for Regards croisés sur l'économie, a review aimed at exposing the French general public to academic research in economics.

 In 2019, the faculty at the Harvard Kennedy School of Government voted to offer Zucman a tenured position in the department, but the president and provost of Harvard University blocked it.

 Zucman is the founding director of the EU Tax Observatory, an independent research laboratory hosted by the Paris School of Economics.

 In 2023, he was elected as a "professeur des universités" (tenured professor) in the department of economics at the Ecole normale supérieure and at the Paris School of Economics.

-In 2025, France's Socialist Party endorsed a proposal by Zucman for a 2% wealth tax on France's 0.01% wealthiest in the 2026 national budget.
+In 2025, France's Socialist Party endorsed a proposal by Zucman for a 2% wealth tax targeting the top 0.01% of wealth holders in the 2026 national budget.